 Building your own business online might involve a combination of all of the above.
 Running a business online is the dream of many and can be the quickest way to financial freedom.
 It’s also the riskiest way to go out on your own.
 The general advice is to have a business that makes money before you set out on your travels.
 Then again, following rules is not the way of digital nomadism.

-The most important technological advance for digital nomads was, of course, the Internet.
-Without the Internet, it’s still possible to work as a location independent entrepreneur but it means relying on phones, faxes, and ‘outdated’ technologies.
+The most important technological advance for this lifestyle was, of course, the Internet.
+Without the Internet, it’s still possible to work but it means relying on phones, faxes, and ‘outdated’ technologies.

-The digital nomad cruise is a remote work, networking, and travel experience that brings digital nomads together for a week or two every year.
+The nomad cruise is a remote work, networking, and travel experience that brings entrepreneurs together for a week or two every year.
 The cruise sees 200 or more entrepreneurs connecting through talks, masterminds, yoga classes, workshops, and parties on a Mediterranean cruise.

-DNX is a popular digital nomad event that takes place in Lisbon, Portugal every year around September.
-The event is akin to a conference that offers workshops, talks, and networking opportunities to location independent entrepreneurs.
+DNX is a popular nomad-focussed event that takes place in Lisbon, Portugal every year around September.
+The event is akin to a conference that offers workshops, talks, and networking opportunities to entrepreneurs.

 Nomad List – Not just a place to research cities but a lively community of travellers.